 Kyle Connaughton’s culinary career has taken him to L.A., Hokkaido, England, and back to California.

 He was the head chief of research and development for The Fat Duck, a three-star Michelin restaurant.
-He is currently working on opening Single Thread Farms Restaurant & Inn with his wife in Healdsburg, California.
+He recently opened Single Thread Farms Restaurant & Inn with his wife in Healdsburg, California.

 Donabe

-The Donabe is traditional earthen cookware that is often used in the winter for simmering one-pot meals.
+The Donabe is a traditional earthen cookware often used in the winter for simmering one-pot meals.
 It is made of porous clay for higher heat retention and the interior glaze helps with natural infrared radiant heating.

-Everything about the donabe is explained, from the history and culture surrounding the clay pot to choosing one, a seasoning guide, cooking safety, and life-long care.
+In Donabe, everything about this clay pot is explained from the history and culture surrounding the pot to choosing one plus a seasoning guide, cooking safety, and life-long care.
 Background information on Iga, the home of the donabe, and the company Nagatani-en is also provided.

 Chapters are divided based on cooking style: Classic-Style Donabe; Double-Lid Donabe Rice Cooker; Donabe for Soup and Stew; Donabe Steamer; Tagine-Style Donabe; Donabe Smoker; and Dashi, Sauces, and Condiments.
 A different type of donabe is covered in each chapter.
 If you only have the classic-style, substitutions are given for what other cookware to use.